FirielEinor/DiscordBot/README.md

 *yet another casual bot for fun.
 Mainly french but eh, the doc is still accessible*

 ## Feature already accessible
-  * random du cul : the fucntion that kicks ass ... litterally
+  * random du cul : the function that kicks ass ... litterally
   * ping : pong
   * 8ball : answers all your question with precision
   * sondage : the poll function, it rocks